danicaratelli/tools/Numerical Macro/KS/readme.txt

 	- the only difference from their example is in the computation of the unemployment benefits b, which I take to be 0.15 times post-tax wages (what I call zeta = 0.15).

-	- the model runs in a few minutes (the final computation is ~3 minutes)
+	- the model runs in 1 minute (the full mainKS.jl runs in about 2 minutes)